SvennF/Artist-Tema/README.md

 ===================

 My Version of devtips starter kit
-#This project will be used for testing git and jekkyl
+#This project will be used for testing git and jekyll

-__will__ be updated after each episode is finished
+It __will__ be updated after each episode is finished